isomerpages/mlaw-corp/_covid19/19-further-information-on-application-for-assessment.md

 For tenants whose lease agreements were not stamped on or before 2 August 2021,but require assistance under the RWF and meet all other eligibility criteria, applications must be made by 6 December 2021.

+<b> Form 1W</b>

+Applications for assessment must be accompanied by the relevant documents as specified in the [Registrar’s Directives](/files/rentalwaiverframework/RWF2021_Registrar_Directives.pdf):

+* If applying on behalf of an entity, please use this link (<a href="https://go.gov.sg/rentalwaiver-application-corppass">CorpPass</a>)
+* If applying as an individual, please use this link (<a href="https://go.gov.sg/rentalwaiver-application">SingPass</a>)

 <u>Assessment of rental waiver amount</u>

 Landlords or tenants who require an assessment on matters related to the computation of the rental waiver may submit applications for a rental waiver assessor’s determination under Form 1AW.